openstack-infra/jenkins-job-builder/doc/source/definition.rst

-By default JJB will fail if it tries to interpolate a variable that was not defined, but you can change that behaviour and allow empty variables with the allow_empty_variables configuration option.
+By default JJB will fail if it tries to interpolate a variable that was not defined, but you can change that behavior and allow empty variables with the allow_empty_variables configuration option.

-For example, having a configuration file with tha toption enabled:
+For example, having a configuration file with that option enabled:

 .. literalinclude:: /../../tests/yamlparser/fixtures/allow_empty_variables.conf